foodcoops/foodcoops.github.io/foodsoft-hosting.md

 Since Foodsoft is open source, you can always run your own copy.
 This requires some technical skills, but allows you to make your own tweaks and modifications.
-And if you need help, the [mailing list](http://foodsoft.274.s1.nabble.com/foodsoft-discuss-f5.html) is always there.
+And if you need help, the [forum](https://forum.foodcoops.net) is always there.

 <a href="https://github.com/foodcoops/foodsoft" class="btn btn--inverse"><i class="fa fa-github"></i></a>
 <a href="https://github.com/foodcoops/foodsoft/wiki/Deployment-notes" class="btn btn--inverse">Get going</a>